Event Phone: 360-509-1988

 The workshop is comprised of short presentations alternating with exercises (done solo, one-on-one, or as a group), and is presented in a step-by-step format, allowing plenty of time to take in the material.
 Hakomi certified teachers are present during each session and offer direction and feedback in a manner consistent with Hakomi.

-Teachers and trainers at this event are: Miles Springer, CHT, and Roxanne Peterson, PhD, LMHC, RN, CHT; certified Hakomi therapists, teachers, and trainers; and Lynne Accetta-Scheffer, MA, LMHC, certified Hakomi therapist and teacher.
+Teachers and trainers at this event are: Miles Springer, CHT, and Roxanne Peterson, PhD, LMHC, RN, CHT; and Lynne Accetta-Scheffer, MA, LMHC, certified Hakomi therapists, teachers, and trainers.

 Bring a notebook and pen if you like to take notes and a sack lunch (unless you prefer to go out).
 The lunch break is 1½ hours.